Hyperrcompute/Nodeflare-Docs/docs/overview/overview-our-features.md

 ### 💸 Earn from Idle GPUs

 Turn unused GPU cycles into income.
-Suppliers set their pricing; the marketplace matches them with demand—this aligns with decentralized models like Theta EdgeCloud’s supply–demand dynamics :contentReference[oaicite:1]{index=1}.
+Suppliers set their pricing; the marketplace matches them with demand—this aligns with decentralized models like Theta EdgeCloud’s supply–demand dynamics.

 ---

 ### 🌍 Open‑Source & Transparent

 Fully open-source and community-driven.
-Customize your node, audit the code, and join an ecosystem designed for democratized compute—similar to how Hyperbolic enables transparent, decentralized GPU access :contentReference[oaicite:2]{index=2}.
+Customize your node, audit the code, and join an ecosystem designed for democratized compute—similar to how Hyperbolic enables transparent, decentralized GPU access.

 ---

 ### 🧠 Intelligent Marketplace

-Smart pricing, dynamic availability, and load balancing help reduce costs by up to 2.5× compared to centralized clouds—echoing Nosana’s cost-efficiency goals :contentReference[oaicite:3]{index=3}.
+Smart pricing, dynamic availability, and load balancing help reduce costs by up to 2.5× compared to centralized clouds—echoing Nosana’s cost-efficiency goals.

 ---